JaydipGabani/gatekeeper-library/website/docs/validation/requiredlabels.md

       - engine: K8sNativeValidation
         source:
           validations:
+          # `variables.anyObject` is the object under review.
+          # `variables.params` is parameters passed under `constraint.spec`
+          # The expression iterates over all the labels passed in constraint parameters and verifies existence of required label key against all labels present in the object.
+If all the required labels are not present on the object metadata, expression results in false, and the object is rejected with the respective violation message.
           - expression: '(has(variables.anyObject.metadata) && variables.params.labels.all(entry, has(variables.anyObject.metadata.labels) && entry.key in variables.anyObject.metadata.labels))'
             messageExpression: '"missing required label, requires all of: " + variables.params.labels.map(entry, entry.key).join(", ")'
+          # The expression iterates over all the labels passed in constraint parameters and verifies existence of required label key as well as verifies that required label value matches with "allowed regex".
           - expression: '(has(variables.anyObject.metadata) && variables.params.labels.all(entry, has(variables.anyObject.metadata.labels) && entry.key in variables.anyObject.metadata.labels && (!has(entry.allowedRegex) || string(variables.anyObject.metadata.labels[entry.key]).matches(string(entry.allowedRegex)))))'
             message: "regex mismatch"
       - engine: Rego